 Hluhluwe-iMfolozi is the flagship park of the Kwazulu-Natal province.
-It is also one of the oldest parks in Africa – it was originally given protection as a sanctuary for one last tiny population of southern white rhinos.
+It is also one of the oldest parks in Africa – it was originally given protection as a sanctuary for one last tiny population of southern white rhino.
 This is where the species was saved from extinction.
-Rhinos are now very common in the park and have become a symbolic animal in all KZN parks.
+Rhino are now very common in the park and have become a symbolic animal in all KZN parks.

 - Good wildlife viewing with the Big Five and both rhino species present

 - Great birding in the Wet season

 - Reasonably priced rest camps in the park

 - The park gets quite busy in high season

 - No high-end accommodation available inside the park

 - Tar road running through the park, creating a lack of wilderness appeal

 Hluhluwe-iMfolozi offers great wildlife viewing and is home to all of the Big Five.
 Both rhino species are present and white rhino is particularly common.
 The thick vegetation makes it difficult to spot any of the big cats.
 Several packs of wild dog roam around the reserve and are most likely spotted when active early or late in the day.